 - Must-Have Tips For Trading Altcoins

-- ICOs, IEOs or Token-Sales
+- ICOs, IEOs and Token Sales

-- Start From Today, Right Now
+- Start Today, Right Now

-Reason For Any Trade
+Have a Reason For Every Trade

 Clear Stops, Clear Targets: Have a Plan